Find out about group and divisional VAT registration and the forms you should use to apply.

 - body corporate or limited partnership has a relevant business activity (read paragraph 3.10)

 - body is not specifically excepted from being a specified body (read paragraph 3.7)

 3.3 Eligibility conditions that apply to existing VAT groups

 These conditions apply equally to VAT groups existing before 1 August 2004.
 If there are specified bodies in those groups who do not meet the conditions, they will have to leave the group from a date agreed with, or determined by, the Commissioners.

 3.4 How ‘turnover’ is defined

 Turnover is the value of all supplies made by the VAT group to persons outside the group, whether or not the place of supply is in the UK.
 It does not include intra-group supplies.
-This is the same as the definition for box 6 of the group VAT Return (see How to fill in and submit your VAT Return (VAT Notice 700/12)).
+This is the same as the definition for box 6 of the group VAT Return (read how to fill in and submit your VAT Return (VAT Notice 700/12)).
 The expected turnover for the coming year should be determined on the assumption that the body corporate is included in the group.
-If the body corporate is the sole general partner of a limited partnership, the limited partnership’s turnover is included (see paragraph 3.6).
+If the body corporate is the sole general partner of a limited partnership, the limited partnership’s turnover is included (read paragraph 3.6).

 3.5 Third parties